tyc/successfulunittest/manuscript/lowlevelcode.md

 | true   | 0x55    | false   | 0x55    |

-The value used for the converted data (in2) is really a don't care, but I put in a value in there to specify that the value of copied value (out2) into the FIFO buffer needs to be the same.
+The actual value used for the converted data (in2) is really a don't care, but I put in a value in there to specify that the value of copied value (out2) into the FIFO buffer needs to be the same.
 It just need to be different from the value in out2.

 ```
 void adc_ISR_test_case(void)